The best areas to live in London

 Victorian terraced houses line the streets of West Kensington.

 Conveniently situated between Shepherd’s Bush, Earl’s Court, Fulham and Hammersmith sits West Kensington.
-A quiet residential area made up of quintessentially-London Victorian terraced houses, which offer generously-proportioned flats.
-Rent is also significantly cheaper than the rest of Kensington and Chelsea.
+A quiet residential area made up of quintessentially London Victorian terraced houses, which offer generously proportioned flats.
+Rent is also significantly cheaper than the rest of Kensington and Chelsea and you’re still close to places like Hyde Park.

 West Kensington is another foodie favourite, with a well-known selection of Asian and Middle Eastern restaurants on North End Road, as well as gastropubs dotted all over the area.
 If the theatre is your thing, then you’ll love the niche productions staged at Barons Court Theatre.
 If you’re into live sports, then be sure to catch some of the big-name tennis tournaments at the Queen’s Club.